CART: A Generative Cross-Modal Retrieval Framework with Coarse-To-Fine Semantic Modeling: Method

 \subsubsection{Unique Token}

 In large-scale corpora, it is common to have semantically close items, which makes it difficult to avoid identifier collisions \cite{recrvq}.
-In order to assign unique identifiers to each item, we maintain an ID table to detect conflicts.
-We perform a "search and count" operation on all identifiers, if the identifier already exists, increase its counter by one, on the contrary, insert the identifier into the ID table with an initial counter value of 0.
+In order to assign unique identifiers to each item, we maintain a prefix database to detect conflicts.
+We perform a "search and count" operation on all identifiers, if the identifier already exists, increase its counter by one, on the contrary, insert the identifier into the prefix database with an initial counter value of 0.
 The value of the counter $u$ will be appended to the end of the identifier as an additional token to ensure that each identifier is unique.
-Note that search, insert or update of the ID table is so efficient compared to high level embedding that its time spent is even negligible.
+Note that search, insert or update of the prefix database is so efficient that its time spent is even negligible.

 Finally, we concatenate coarse token, fine token and unique token as identifiers for items, i.e. $(k, v_1, v_2, \cdots, v_M, u)$.